JoeySalt/JoeySalt/README.md

 - Replaying *Any Zelda game* for the 100th time
 - Watching *Anime* or *Cartoons*
 - Listening to **Kanye West**, **JPEGMAFIA** or **Jazz/Zelda** soundtracks if i got to focus 😉
-- Overthinking life like it’s a side quest

 ---